Unfortunately for new parents, babies don’t come out of the womb knowing how to be good sleepers.

 This post may contain affiliate links.
 Read my policy here.

-When should you start sleep training?
+When should you start no tears sleep training?

 To be successful at sleep training your baby, they need to be mature enough to self soothe.
 This typically happens between ages 4 to 6 months.
 This is also a great stage to begin sleep training as most babies are capable of going much longer between feedings at this point, as well.